 · Use silicone-based lube for longer, wetter sex.
 While there’s nothing wrong with water-based lube (it’s the safest option out there), many couples prefer using silicone-based lube for anal activities.
 Silicone lube lasts longer than water-based lube, so you won’t have to worry about reapplying it multiple times per session.
 Additionally, it lasts longer in water, making it great for spontaneous shower sex.

 · Apply lube to both the missile and the target (if you know what we mean).
 The more the better!

 · Adding a few drops of water or silicone-based lube IN the condom can increase sensitivity and pleasure for the partner doing the pushing.

 One last thing about your lube options: Like we mentioned above, silicone-based lube lasts longer than water-based lube.
 However, it’s also more messy and difficult to clean up.
-We recommend trying Hybrid Lube (Remix Water + Silicone) to see what you and your partner(s) prefer.
+To make clean up as simple as possible, we recommend trying one of our amazing toy cleaners.
 After safety concerns are out of the way, it’s all about preference.

 Is Lube Really Necessary?
 Or Can You Skip It?